Doors and Hatches

 Standard widths are: 18”, 24” and increase in 2″ increments from there.
 Most interior (room to room) doors are 30″ x 80″ (762 mm x 2032 mm).
 The standard width for exterior doors is 36” and wheelchair access units must also have a minimum width of 36”.
 The standard thickness for most pre-fabricated doors is 1 3/8″ thick (for interior) or 1 3/4″ (for exterior).

 - Keep a spare access key for your home in a lockbox locates somewhere handy on the property in case you lock yourself out by accident.

-- Keep a duplicate privacy lock key for bathrooms where kids cannot reach it in the event someone gets locked in.
-The top edge of the door casing is often a place to keep the key.
+- Keep a duplicate key for bathrooms in the event someone gets locked in.
+The top edge of the casing is often a place to keep the key.

 - Avoid the slamming of doors.

 - Do not allow kids to hang from knobs and do not place spreader type work out bars in the door jambs.

 - Learn how to fix a stripped wood screw.